Analysis | President Trump’s false claims of vote fraud: A chronology

 “We have claimed, for Electoral Vote purposes, the Commonwealth of Pennsylvania (which won’t allow legal observers) the State of Georgia, and the State of North Carolina, each one of which has a BIG Trump lead.
 Additionally, we hereby claim the State of Michigan if, in fact,..... .....there was a large number of secretly dumped ballots as has been widely reported!”

-— Tweet (marked by Twitter as misleading), Nov.
+— tweet (marked by Twitter as misleading), Nov.
 4, 4:56 p.m.

 Trump obviously cannot claim victory.
 Election officials in each state certify the winner of the presidential race.

-In this tweet, Trump repeated his debunked claim about possible fraud in Shiawassee County, Michigan.
+In this tweet, Trump repeated his debunked claim about possible fraud in Shiawassee County, Mich.
 Pennsylvania did allow observers, but a state appeals court later granted the Trump campaign’s request that they be allowed to observe closer, within six feet.

 Twitter labeled the “secretly dumped ballots” claim as misleading and flagged the first part of the tweet with this warning: “Official sources may not have called the race when this was Tweeted.”